 Emil in action in Namibia!

-Nick is a specialist nature and photographic guide based in St. Lucia, South Africa.
-Formally trained as a biologist as well as safari guide, Nick revels being in the bush, and if possible, with a camera in hand!
-Originally from The Netherlands, he has always traveled much to amongst others Australia, Asia and South America.
-However, when backpacking through East Africa in 2003, he got bitten by the Africa Bug and was lost forever… He immigrated to South Africa in 2008, and has never regretted it.
+Nick van de Wiel is a professional photographer based in St. Lucia, South Africa, and has been in photography for about two decades.
+Formally trained as a biologist as well as a safari guide, Nick revels in being in nature, and if possible, with a camera in hand!
+Originally from The Netherlands, he immigrated to South Africa in 2008 and has never regretted it.
 The friendly and warm African people, the incredible nature with its iconic wildlife, and of course the pleasant climate, were all good reasons to leave The Netherlands behind.